2.8 miles NE of Exeter

 Sleeps 2 | dog friendly

-Tear yourself away from this hideaway idyll and you can be in the heart of Exeter in ten minutes.
-Explore the old Roman walls, window-shop the antiques, try out the cafés, pubs and restaurants or simply relax on the Cathedral green and watch the world go by.
+If you can tear yourself away from this idyll, Exeter is just 10 minutes away.
+Explore the old Roman walls, shop for antiques, visit a quaint cafe or simply relax on the Cathedral green and watch the world go by.
 You can even hire a canoe and paddle to the two renowned canal-side pubs, The Double Locks and The Turf Hotel, for a jug of Pimms.
 Alternatively, grab your bucket and spade and make for the unspoilt East Devon coast, where there are a string of traditional seaside towns such as Budleigh Salterton, Sidmouth and Beer and, of course, the stunning Jurassic cliffs.

 Steps into open plan living-room with kitchen, dining and bedroom areas with double bed and wood-burner.
 Door to shower-room with shower, WC and wash-basin.
 Outside: gas fridge and two-ring camping gas stove.